Toyguna/Multiblock-Machinery/README.md

-The mod allows the user to create highly customizable custom multiblock machines with custom recipes, structures (including blocks and size), textures via the use of JSON files for functionality, PNG files for custom texture and MP3 files for custom sounds.
+The mod allows the user to create highly customizable custom multiblock machines with custom recipes, structures (including blocks and size), textures and more; via the use of JSON files for functionality, PNG files for custom texture and MP3 files for custom sounds.
 (No custom texture or sfx are